Top 6 Azure Security Tools, Features, and Best Practices

 However, as the dependence on cloud service providers continues, the need for security also increases.
 One needs to measure and safeguard sensitive data to protect against possible threats.
 Remember that security is a shared responsibility - even if your cloud provider secures your data, the security will not be absolute.
 Thus, understanding the security features of a particular cloud service provider becomes significant.

-Introduction to Azure Security Tools and Features
+Introduction to Microsoft Azure Security Services

 Microsoft Azure offers services and tools for businesses to manage their applications and infrastructure.
 Utilizing Azure ensures robust security measures are in place to protect sensitive data, maintain privacy, and mitigate potential threats.